vegaprotocol/documentation/docs/concepts/liquidity/rewards-penalties.md

 </details>

 ### How liquidity fees are split
 By committing liquidity, a liquidity provider gets a share of the market's fees that depends on how trading has grown on the market.
 This is known as the equity-like share.
 Liquidity providers who get into a market early benefit from helping to grow the market by earning a larger share of the market's trading fees than their actual commitment would imply.

-The market's liquidity fee and the trading volume determine how big the liquidity fee pool is, and a provider's equity-like share of the market determines how that pool is distributed.
+The market's liquidity fee and the trading volume determine how big the liquidity fee pool is.
+A provider's equity-like share of the market and their liquidity score determine how that pool is distributed.

+The liquidity score is the average volume-weighted probability of trading of all their orders within the [liquidity order price range](provision.md#price-range-for-liquidity-orders), averaged over the <NetworkParameter frontMatter={frontMatter} param="market.liquidity.providers.fee.distributionTimeStep" hideName={false} />.
+It's calculated for all orders placed by the liquidity provider: automatically deployed and limit orders.

+Generally speaking, an order's probability of trading decreases the further away from the mid-price it is placed, so all other things being constant, the provider who places orders closer to the mid-price will receive a higher fraction of the fees than someone who places orders further away.

 Because an LP who committed to a market early provided a larger proportion of the commitment earlier on, they continue to keep that larger share of fees even once other parties are also committing liquidity to the market.

 :::note Go deeper
-[LP equity-like share calculations](https://github.com/vegaprotocol/specs/blob/master/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md#calculating-liquidity-provider-equity-like-share): See the variables that go into calculating a liquidity provider's share.
+* [LP equity-like share calculations](https://github.com/vegaprotocol/specs/blob/master/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md#calculating-liquidity-provider-equity-like-share): See the variables that go into calculating a liquidity provider's share.
+* [Average volume-weighted probability of trading](https://github.com/vegaprotocol/specs/blob/master/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md#calculating-the-liquidity-score): Learn more about how liquidity score is calculated and used.
 :::

 ### How liquidity fees are distributed